 This conference thus brings together leading scholars and artists from Australia, Latin America, and the US to explore the possibilities and limits of digital decolonization within the context of Indigenous artwork, histories, and knowledges.
 All events -- panel presentations, keynote address, reception, and roundtable -- are free and open to the public, thanks to funding from the Page-Barbour Foundation, Buckner W. Clay Endowment at the University of Virginia Institute of Humanities & Global Cultures, Center for Global Inquiry and Innovation, Center for the Americas, and McIntire Department of Art.

 Please click below for the full schedule of events, panel and paper titles, and links to speaker biographies.
-Questions should be directed to the co-organizers, Douglas Fordham (Art History, email@example.com) or Allison Bigelow (Spanish, Italian, and Portuguese, firstname.lastname@example.org).
-Program committee: Adriana Greci Green (Indigenous Arts Initiative), Henry Skerritt (Kluge-Ruhe Museum), Amanda Wagstaff (Indigenous Arts Initiative), Karenne Wood (Virginia Foundation for the Humanities), and John Unsworth (UVa Library).
+Questions should be directed to the co-organizers, Douglas Fordham (Art History, firstname.lastname@example.org) or Allison Bigelow (Spanish, Italian, and Portuguese, email@example.com).
+Program committee: Adriana Greci Green (Fralin Museum of Art/Indigenous Arts Initiative), Henry Skerritt (Kluge-Ruhe Museum), Amanda Wagstaff (Indigenous Arts Initiative), Karenne Wood (Virginia Foundation for the Humanities), and John Unsworth (UVa Library).

 Friday, April 5